 Makes 6 servings

 This post was originally published on February 2nd, 2007.
-It has been updated twice since then.
+It has been updated once since then.

 Alternative terms: acra, akra, saltfish cakes